Government House is the official residence of the BC Lieutenant Governor. It’s a grand historic building with beautiful gardens and views of Victoria.

 Below are some suggestions and pieces of information to help you make the most out of your visit to Government House.

-- TIP # 4: While in the area, consider going for a walk around the neighbourhood and/or visiting Craigdarroch Castle which is only about half a kilometre away.
-It’s a residential neighbourhood, but with lots of beautiful homes.
+TIP # 4: While in the area, consider going for a walk around the neighbourhood and/or visiting Craigdarroch Castle which is only about half a kilometre away.
+The surrounding area is a mostly residential neighbourhood, but with lots of beautiful homes.

 For a list of other places of interest in the city including museums, historical sites and tourist attractions, click Victoria Attractions.